heggarohiri/CPU-Simulator/README.md

     javac *.java
     ```

-2. Run the program using the following command, with an absolute path or input file name and valid timer value as arguments:
+2. Execute and run the program using the following command, with an absolute path or input file name and valid timer value as arguments:

     ```
     java CPU sample<#>.txt <timer value>